ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Luzator/2nd Level/Create Daylight.md

 - **Duration**:
 	- 1 Minute.
 - **Effects**:
-	- *You concentrate and amplify photons to form a powerful or of daylight.
+	- *You concentrate and amplify photons to form a powerful orb of daylight.
 The orb is short-lived and susceptible to damage due to its extreme light output.*
 	- You summon an orb of [[Lighting#UV Light|UV Light]] at the target point.
 	- For the duration of this psycast, the orb has the following effects:
 		- The orb creates [[Lighting#Bright Light|Bright UV Light]] within strong light range of it.